sealink/radiant-page_factory-extension/EXAMPLES.md

 ## Creating new factories

-The first thing I'll do (after installing PageFactory) is to create a factory for "Employee" pages.
+The first thing I'll do (after installing PageFactory and running `rake db:migrate:extensions`) is to create a factory for "Employee" pages.
 I can do this with a file called "employee_page_factory.rb" in the /app/models directory of any extension.

 I need to tell my factory what parts I want: